YuhangSong/Arena-BuildingToolkit/README.md

 ## Get Started

+This section will take you through the entire pipline of making an Arena game.

 Clone the project to your computer, download and install Unity Editor **2018.4.13f1** Personal, download [here](https://unity3d.com/get-unity/download/archive).
 Open the project with Unity Editor.